tarang1998/docker-k8s/README.md

                 ![Light Load Testing](/screenshots/light-load-testing-kubectl-top-pods.png)

+                The number of pods remain the same - no autoscaling takes place.
+The existing pods are capable to handle the requests

                 - Some key insights from apache jmeter while load testing for 13 min

                 ![Light Load Result Table](/screenshots/light-load-result-table.png)